glasgowagreement/site-content/en/faq.md

 There is an active effort to have simultaneous translations on the assemblies.

-### 13. How can I join the working groups?
+### 11. How can I join the working groups?

 After you or your organisation has confirmed commitment you will receive a welcome kit with the steps to join working groups.

-### 14. I don't speak English; how can I participate?
+### 12. I don't speak English; how can I participate?

 Right now, our working language is still mainly English.
-We recognise the need to expand to different working languages soon, in particular, Spanish.
+We recognise the need to expand to different working languages soon, in particular, Spanish and French.

 Solutions for non-English speaking people are being worked out, and it is an open process.
 We have thus far translated the text into Spanish, French and Portuguese.
 However, feel free to communicate with us in other languages (especially Spanish, Portuguese, French ... etc.), and we will be happy to assist in any way possible to look for ways to make the process more language inclusive.
 We recognise that this is important to build a truly global and inclusive Glasgow Agreement.

 ## About the Agreement

-### 15. Why is the focus/commitment on civil disobedience and non-cooperation?

-The main narrative of the agreement is that movements should not be dragged into the failure of institutions.
-We know about the threat of climate change since at least 1980, we have tried many tactics, there have been two international agreements [(see What is the purpose of the Agreement?)](#1-what-is-the-purpose-of-the-glasgow-agreement), and yet global emissions continue to rise while time runs out.

-When institutions fail us, civil disobedience and non-cooperation are the most important means available to us, as citizens of this world, to take action ourselves, to escalate and coordinate globally, and to reach the emissions cuts needed to prevent climate catastrophe.

-### 16. My organisation does not consider practicing civil disobedience, although we think it is legitimate that other organizations use this tool, can we be part of the Agreement?

-Yes, your organisation can be part of this Agreement, as long as it is not opposed to other organisations taking civil disobedience.

-### 17. What is the purpose of the inventory that is to be produced?
+### 13. What is the purpose of the inventory that is to be produced?

 The inventory will provide a listing of the main emission sources within the territory of a state (or region, if this is more useful), focusing on specific infrastructures, sectors and companies.
 Based on this, organisations of the Glasgow Agreement, that are located in a given state or region, will develop priorities for emissions cuts, that is, a list of infrastructures in that area to be shut down through different tools.
 This inventory will take into consideration the specific historical or political conditions of each country, and the level of emissions cuts required, will be analyzed through a "fair share" perspective, that is, in accordance to historical responsibilities.

-### 18. Is the production of the inventory a complicated exercise?
+### 14. Is the production of the inventory a complicated exercise?
 (We are afraid to commit to something if we are not certain that we have capacities to achieve it)

 The process is being worked out at the moment, and we hope to make a sample inventory and a template available shortly.
 This will also be something that can be articulated with academic institutions.

-### 19. What is the advantage of focusing on infrastructures?
+### 15. What is the advantage of focusing on infrastructures?

 When institutions produce their climate projects, they split the total percentage of greenhouse gases that need to be reduced through different sectors.
 While it is necessary to understand where the reductions are needed in many cases this approach has led to inadequate action.
 Instead if we use this information to guide inventories that focus on concrete facilities, infrastructures, plants or fossil fuel industries that need to be shut down, we will be talking about what these cuts really mean and what they look like on the ground.
 We will stop addressing emission mitigation in an abstract way, but rather focus on political programs that can be immediately implemented.

 We are aware that shutting down polluting infrastructures is not sufficient.
 We need a just transition, which includes creating alternatives.
 By shutting down existing facilities, infrastructures, plants or fossil fuel industries we will increase the political, social, and economic pressure for a just transition.

+### 16. What is the purpose of the Climate Agenda that is to be produced?

+The climate agenda is an action plan for shutdown, reset and transition designed by communities, movements, and organisations working on the ground.
+The agenda is based on the terrotial inventory and climate justice demands, aiming to set us on track for staying below 1.5ºC global warming by 2100.

+### 17. Why is the focus/commitment on civil disobedience and non-cooperation?

+The main narrative of the agreement is that movements should not be dragged into the failure of institutions.
+We know about the threat of climate change since at least 1980, we have tried many tactics, there have been two international agreements [(see What is the purpose of the Agreement?)](#1-what-is-the-purpose-of-the-glasgow-agreement), and yet global emissions continue to rise while time runs out.

+When institutions fail us, civil disobedience and non-cooperation are the most important means available to us, as citizens of this world, to take action ourselves, to escalate and coordinate globally, and to reach the emissions cuts needed to prevent climate catastrophe.

-### 20. Does the Glasgow Agreement mean the institutional advocacy work should be abandoned?
+### 18. Does the Glasgow Agreement mean the institutional advocacy work should be abandoned?

 No. Every organisation that wants to continue the institutional struggle is welcome to do so.
 In this agreement however, that is not the goal.
 We focus on the power of the people and movements to cut emissions and shut down harmful industries and projects.
 Many movements to date, have focused on pushing institutions to take action, nevertheless we have failed to achieve the necessary results to prevent catastrophic climate change.
 With the Glasgow Agreement we look for a commitment for adequate, timely and concrete action, which institutions are invited to catch up with as well as commit to.

-### 21. What communication is planned around the Agreement?
-Are you going to do a public campaign before signing?

-There will be a signature event as well as public campaign for it.
-However, there isn’t yet a decision about the format and logistics of it.